Crude oil is falling again

-Crude oil is falling again on Tuesday morning as prices continue their slide after last week’s surged spurred by the conflict in Yemen.

-Near 7:15 am ET in New York on Tuesday, the price of West Texas Intermediate crude oil was down another 2% from Monday’s close to around $US47.70 a barrel.
+On Wednesday morning, the price of crude oil was down another 2%, with West Texas Intermediate crude oil breaking back below $US49 a barrel.

+This follows a roughly 4% loss for WTI on Tuesday, with these losses following a furious rally for oil prices over the preceding couple weeks.

-Brent crude oil, the international benchmark, was also lower on Tuesday morning to around $US55 a barrel.
+Brent crude prices were also down mor than 2% on Wednesday to around $US55 a barrel.

-Last week, the price of WTI rose sharply, from around $US46 a barrel to north of $US52 a barrel after Saudi Arabia said it would begin bombing Houthi rebels in the country.

-Following this news, Business Insider’s Armin Rosen outlined why war in Yemen could threaten the Bab el-Mandeb, the straights at the opening of the Red Sea and one of the world’s crucial oil chokepoints.
+The main oil-related data on Wednesday was a report from the EIA which showed that crude oil inventories rose 4.87 million barrels last week.

 Business Insider Emails & Alerts